5l1v3r1/hamboxexpress/README.md

   - if asked for an angular version reply for a 1.2 version (1.3 is not supported)
 6. `npm start`
 7. connect with your browser to the Hambox ethernet address on port 8000
+  - Depending on the server machine and/or the network bandwidth the first load can take some time

 ## Limitations